Percy Beard: Athletic career

 Percy Beard was born in Hardinsburg, Kentucky in 1908.
 He became a world-class hurdler at Alabama Polytechnic Institute (now Auburn University) in Auburn, Alabama.
 After graduating from Auburn with a bachelor's degree in civil engineering in 1929, he later competed for the New York Athletic Club in Amateur Athletic Union (AAU) competition.
 He set a world record of 14.2 seconds in the 120-yard high hurdles in 1931 and tied the record again in 1934.
 A seven-time national AAU high hurdles champion, Beard won the silver medal in the 110-meter high hurdles event at the 1932 Summer Olympic Games in Los Angeles, finishing second behind U.S. teammate George Saling.

 Coaching career

-Following his competition running career, Beard later became the head coach of the Florida Gators track and field of the University of Florida in Gainesville, Florida, serving from 1937 to 1964.
+Following his competition running career, Beard later became the head coach of the Florida Gators track and field at the University of Florida in Gainesville, Florida, serving from 1937 to 1964.
 Under Beard, the Gators won the Southeastern Conference (SEC) outdoor track and field championship twice and were the runners-up four times.
 While he was the Gators' head coach, he founded the Florida Relays in 1939, which became one of the country's top collegiate track and field events.
-He used his Auburn civil engineering background to develop all-weather running tracks, and unveiled the first full-scale all-weather track at the 1959 Florida Relays.
+He used his Auburn civil engineering background to develop all-weather running tracks and unveiled the first full-scale all-weather track at the 1959 Florida Relays.